Instrumental Variable Estimation for Compositional Treatments: Data Generation

 The parameter setting with $p=3$ does not yet contain sparse data due to its low-dimensionality.
-It serves the purpose to compare the performance of the two stage methods in a misspecified setting and a wellspecified setting (except for DIR+LC which is misspecified in both Setting A and Setting B).
+It serves the purpose to compare the performance of the two-stage methods in a misspecified setting and a wellspecified setting (except for DIR+LC which is misspecified in both Setting A and Setting B).